-Walking around the World Showcase in EPCOT is like taking a trip around the world in an afternoon.
+Walking around the World Showcase in EPCOT is like taking a trip around the world in one afternoon.
 Each pavilion is a whole different experience.
 I have visited all of them but there are some that just simply pull you in and you have to keep coming back.
-I personally have never been to the country of Morocco; it is a dream that I have but the family has been able to visit and they told me all about the amazing the culture, architecture, and markets.
+I personally have never been to the country of Morocco; it is a dream that I have but the family has been able to visit and they told me all about the amazing culture, architecture, and markets.

 Until I can visit, I love going to the Morocco Pavilion in EPCOT.
 It is one of the few pavilions that I think is true to the culture.
 It is also the only pavilion that was set up by the government of the country that it represents.
 So let’s talk about what makes the Morocco pavilion so wonderful.

 To which I earn a small commission, at zero cost to you!